maqifrnswa/PCSI/README.md

 **pcsiSerial.py** is a work in progress.
 So far it transmits AX.25 PCSI frames.

 ## How to install
-Precompiled GUI packages are available under "releases."
+RPrecompiled GUI packages are available under "releases."
 64-bit Windows and 64-bit Linux releases are available, and if someone provides Mac ones I can share them as well.

+Bleeding edge development snapshots are available for Windows here: https://ci.appveyor.com/project/maqifrnswa/pcsi.
+Go to "artifacts" above the console window and choose "pcsiGUI.zip" to download.
+For cutting edge linux use, just clone this repository and install the needed python packages.

 Raspbian CLI packages can be made, eventually, but for now see the build instructions below.